Reviews You Can Rely On

 Looking for the best rock climbing shoes?
 For more than a decade, our testers have tested over 75 shoes side-by-side to bring you the most comprehensive climbing shoe review in existence.
 In our most recent update, our expert team compared 28 of today's best shoes while climbing across all disciplines, from gym and sport climbs to bouldering and long trad routes.
 We evaluate each shoe based on important climbing techniques – like how well they smear on slabs, edge on small holds, pull into features, and jam into cracks – and draw on the experience of multiple climbers to help you better judge comfort and fit.
 We've identified the best shoes for a weekend at the boulders, your next gym session, alpine trad climbs, and the best shoes for beginners and climbers on a budget.

-Whether you're new to the sport or a seasoned veteran, we've tested everything you need to get out climbing, including the best climbing ropes, climbing harnesses, top-rated belay devices, and quickdraws.
+Whether you're new to the sport or a seasoned veteran, we've tested everything you need to get out climbing, including climbing ropes, climbing harnesses, top-rated belay devices, and quickdraws.
 We've even pitted different climbing chalks against each other to try and determine the best performers.
-From boulders to big walls, our roundup of the best climbing gear on the market has something for everyone.
+From boulders to big walls, our roundup of climbing gear on the market has something for everyone.

 Editor's Note: Our climbing shoe article was updated on November 5, 2024, to ensure our lineup is available for purchase.